ebobby/about-me/_posts/2023-07-20-My-entrepreneurship-journey.md

 We built [Chopeo][chopeo].
 A build-your-own-ecommerce application tailored for the Mexican market.
-At the time Shopify was making a big deal of entering the Mexico, and there were other larger incumbents, like Kichink, but we thought we could carve a decent niche for ourselves, sadly though, small niches aren't that great when you have investment pressure.
+At the time Shopify was making a big deal of entering the Mexican market, and there were other larger incumbents, like Kichink, but we thought we could carve a decent niche for ourselves, sadly though, small niches aren't that great when you have investment pressure.

 We probably made every mistake in the book.
 Not validating the market, not setting up good channels for customer feedback, we didn't try multiple marketing channels and focused in the ones we knew and we probably did it wrong.

 But, I enjoyed the experience a lot.
-We built something that a _few_ users loved.
-I did a lot of customer support because I enjoyed connecting with our users and watching their reactions when a bug they reported or a feature they asked for was released just a few hours later (sometimes in minutes!).
+We built something that users loved.
+I did a lot of customer support because I enjoyed connecting with our users.
+I loved watching their reactions when we fixed a bug they reported, or when we released a feature they asked for hours later (sometimes minutes!).
 It was just magical.

 But, alas, we failed.
 We closed down.